Why do Investment Banker and Equity Research Analyst prefer Band Charts?

 Band Charts are also made on the same data as the Ratio Charts.
-However, the Y-axis of band charts provide the Price Per share as compared to PE ratio as given in the Ratio Graph.
-This kind of a graph is one of the most important graphs used by Research Analysts for their reports.
+However, the Y-axis of band charts provides the Price Per share as compared to the PE ratio as given in the Ratio Graph.
+This kind of graph is one of the most important graphs used by Research Analysts for their reports.
 The Band is drawn between the maximum PE and the minimum PE for the stock.

 Step 1 – Download from Bloomberg or other related databases, the Price and the forward EPS for historical data

 Step 2 – Calculate the PE ratio for the historical data

 Step 3 – Calculate the average, maximum and the minimum of the PE ratios